thibaultjamet/thibaultjamet.github.io/_posts/2016-06-04-dive-into-jekyll.md

 ---
 layout: post
-title: first deploy on github
+title: Playing a bit more with jekyll
 ---

 As expected, the first deployment went very smoothly.
 A simple push to the sources